ayhansalami/Android-Word-Predictor/README.md

 # Android Word Predictor Library
 This is a library for predicting current word and next word in English and Persian languages.
 In this library we used one popular dictionary for each language.
-For obtaining good results, we tested the dictionaries on more than 1K users and then we extracted most popular words in dictionaries and increased the frequency of those words.
+For obtaining good results, we tested the dictionaries on more than 1K users and then we extracted most popular words in dictionaries and increased the frequency of those words.<br />
 ![]({{site.baseurl}}/http://ayhansalami.ir/wordprediction/1.jpg)
 ![]({{site.baseurl}}/http://ayhansalami.ir/wordprediction/2.jpg)
 ![]({{site.baseurl}}/http://ayhansalami.ir/wordprediction/3.jpg)